sl5net/SL5-aura-service/README.md

 ## Installation

 The setup is a two-step process:
-1. Clone this repository to your computer.
+1. Download last Release or master ( https://github.com/sl5net/Vosk-System-Listener/archive/master.zip ) or clone this repository to your computer.
 2. Run the one-time setup script for your operating system.

 The setup scripts handle everything: system dependencies, Python environment, and downloading the necessary models and tools (~4GB) directly from our GitHub Releases for maximum speed.